ymz-ncnk/circbrk-go/README.md

-# circbrk
+# circbrk-go
-circbrk is a Circuit Breaker pattern implementation for Golang.
+circbrk-go is a Circuit Breaker pattern implementation for Golang.

 # How To
 ```go